Hansen0413/myclone-code/README.md

 - `-i`: A space delimited set of TSV files formatted as specified in the input format section.
 - `-o`: A directory where the program will output the results.

+and one optional argument:

+- `--tumor_purity`: Infer using the tumor purity from the input if this argument is provided.

 Then the MyClone program can be run by executing the following command:
 ```